6 Cyber Security Strategies for Remote Businesses

 Employee wellbeing

 Longer working hours and the mental pressures of lockdown and home-schooling are contributing to an increasingly stressed workforce.
 Employees tend to make more mistakes when under pressure or tired, leaving them vulnerable to malicious e-mails and phishing.
-Where possible, encourage a healthy work-life balance.
+Where possible, encourage a healthy work-life balance as part of your overall cyber security for remote workers framework.

 You may also be interested in our vCISO or CISO-as-a-Service.
 This consultancy IT solution brings expertise and guidance to business leaders who need help securing their organisation – without the burden of hiring a full-time resource.
-Read the service overview here.
+Our team can help you implement these cyber security for remote workers strategies quickly and effectively.

 If you would like to discuss any of these strategies, or if you have any cybersecurity concerns, reach out to us.
 Industry certified and backed by decades of experience, our innovative and agile security solutions and risk management services defend against cyber villains and other web nasties, every hour of every day.

-Orro’s team of certified security professionals are here to help, get in touch today.
+Orro’s team of certified security professionals are here to help.

 Related Insights